 Manhattan, Paris, 1942: When Jessica May’s successful modelling career is abruptly cut short, she is assigned to the war in Europe as a photojournalist for Vogue.
 But when she arrives the army men make her life as difficult as possible.
 Three friendships change that: journalist Martha Gellhorn encourages Jess to bend the rules, paratrooper Dan Hallworth takes her to places to shoot pictures and write stories that matter, and a little girl, Victorine, who has grown up in a field hospital, shows her love.
 But success comes at a price.

 France, 2005: Australian curator D’Arcy Hallworth arrives at a beautiful chateau to manage a famous collection of photographs.
 What begins as just another job becomes far more disquieting as D’Arcy uncovers the true identity of the mysterious photographer — and realises that she is connected to D’Arcy’s own mother, Victorine.

 Crossing a war-torn Europe from Italy to France, The French Photographer is a story of courage, family and forgiveness, by the bestselling author of The Paris Seamstress and A Kiss from Mr Fitzgerald.

-Please Note: The book is called The French Photographer in Australia/NZ/UK (out March 26) and The Paris Orphan in the USA/Canada (out Sept 3).
+Please Note: The book is called The French Photographer in Australia/NZ/UK and The Paris Orphan in the USA/Canada.

 Buy or Preorder the Book